 - Saving Depletable Resources

 - Biodegradable vs Compostable Products: Which is better?

 - Is there a Better Option than Using Biodegradable and Compostable Products?

 Biodegradation is the process by which materials disintegrate naturally through the help of biological agents such as bacteria, fungi, etc.

+So, what does biodegradability mean?
 The term is used to stand for materials that undergo the biodegradation process.